|Guide||♦||35 Triplogs||Active Topic|

-The Lava Flow Trail is a 1 mile interpretive loop that accesses the Bonito Lava Flow in Sunset Crater Volcano National Monument. .3 miles of the loop is paved for wheelchair access.
-There are plaques featuring pictures, diagrams and descriptions located throughout the paved section.
-Throughout the entire loop are posts with numbers that can be utilized in conjunction with pamphlets for a self-guided tour.
+The Lava Flow Trail is a 1-mile interpretive loop that accesses the Bonito Lava Flow in Sunset Crater Volcano National Monument.
+0.3 miles of the loop is paved for wheelchair access.
+There are plaques featuring pictures, diagrams, and descriptions located throughout the paved section.
+Throughout the entire loop are posts with numbers that you can utilize in conjunction with pamphlets for a self-guided tour.
 The pamphlets are available at the trailhead.
 Ranger-guided tours are also available, with the times posted at the trailhead and on the NPS website.
 I did this trail as a field trip for a 100 level Geology class at NAU, so I had a grad student as my guide.
-Without her I would have missed some really cool features, so I would recommend the either of the tour options.
+Without her, I would have missed some fantastic features, so I would recommend either tour option.

-The trail itself is relatively flat with a couple very small hills.
+The trail itself is relatively flat with a couple of minimal hills.
 The terrain is rough, which translates to a slightly rocky trail.
 The Bonito Lava Flow is a basaltic flow of the "aa" variety, which means the lava is sharp and jagged.
-Somehow a variety of trees, shrubs and wildflowers have planted their roots in this seemingly hostile landscape.
-The flow features many recent volcanic formations, such as lava tubes, hornitos, fissures and squeeze-ups plus views of Sunset Crater itself and the Inner Basin of the Peaks.
+Somehow, various trees, shrubs, and wildflowers have planted their roots in this seemingly hostile landscape.
+The flow features many recent volcanic formations, such as lava tubes, hornitos, fissures, and squeeze-ups, plus views of Sunset Crater itself and the Inner Basin of the Peaks.
 For such a short trail, there are plenty of photo opportunities.
-Being that it is located within a National Monument, don't expect to have the area to yourself, even during the week.
-All in all, it's a very unique area, and one of those places that will have you saying "This is in Arizona?!"
+Being located within a National Monument, don't expect to have the area to yourself, even during the week.
+All in all, it's a very unique area and one of those places that will have you saying, "This is in Arizona?!"